padrinobook/padrinobook/02-04-user-profile.md

     end

-There is a better way to handle this issue.
-The `find_by_*` method will always return `nil` if an entry was not found:
+Do we really need to throw an exception?
+No there is a better way to handle this issue.
+The `find_by_*` method will always return `nil` if an entry was not found.
+So we can refactor the code above in the following way:

 {: lang="ruby" }